comocamp/web/content/program/index.md

 name = "Hiking in the Wienerwald" from = "10:00"
 to = "13:00"
-description = "On Ascension Day, you meet the ComoCamp organizers and go on a little tour (max 3 hours max 300m altitude): with a little bit of luck leading us to a nice view over Vienna."
+description = "On **Ascension Day**, you meet the ComoCamp organizers and go on a little tour (max 3 hours max 300m altitude): with a little bit of weather luck leading us to a nice view over Vienna."
 [[days.activities]]
 name = "Pizza with La Mama"
 from = "13:00"